 Pros: Portable, affordable, simple, no EMF

-Cons: False alarms, no parent unit, difficult to attach, alarm could be scary
+Cons: No parent unit, could be uncomfortable, alarm could be scary

 The Snuza Go and the Snuza Hero are small, portable movement detecting monitors, manufactured by Biosentronics cc., out of South Africa.
 Snuza has been designing and producing baby movement monitors since 2007.
 Using bio-sensory technology, they alert parents when the baby's movement has stopped indicating breathing may have also stopped.
 Snuza was the first baby technology company to launch a successful portable baby movement monitor, and they are currently the largest selling portable baby movement monitor in the world.

-The Go has some trouble with reliability and couldn't match that of the mattress sensor pad monitors.
-We experienced more false alarms with the monitors that attached to the diaper than the mattress sensor pad as it can and does become dislodged from the baby's stomach which prevents it from working properly.
-Online reviewers report similar results.
+The Go has impressive analysis results for reliability and did better than the mattress sensor pad monitors and the other wearables.
+As long as the monitor remained in place on the baby's stomach and the batteries are good, there are fewer false alarms reported with this monitor than the competition.
 When used on infants that are unable to roll over, generally less than 6 months of age, we had very few false alarms.
-Once an infant is able to roll, false alarms became more frequent.
-Attaching the unit directly to the diaper under a one-piece sleeper reduced the incidence of false alarms, but they were still frequent enough to be disruptive and you now have to remove clothing to turn off the monitor and alarm.
+Once an infant is able to roll, false alarms will become more frequent and use of the monitor should probably end.
+Attaching the unit directly to the diaper under a one-piece sleeper reduced the incidence of false alarms.

 Ease Of Use

-The design of the Go is simple, but using it can be a challenge.
-The Go is ready to use straight out of the box.
-It does not require any crib modifications or setup like an under the mattress monitor.
+The design of the Go is simple and it is ready to use straight out of the box.
+It does not require any crib modifications or set up like an under the mattress monitor.
 This wearable has two buttons including the "on/off" and "function" selections.
 It has indicator alert lights for status or low battery.
 The Go requires the user to attach the monitor to the diaper or clothing every time the infant goes down for a nap.
-We found it to be inconvenient to attach the monitor to the diaper because it often means removing clothing to get to the diaper.
+This means removing clothing to get to the diaper.
 The company states that a thin layer of clothing may be between the sensor and the abdomen, but we found that anything between the sensor and the skin increased the incidence of false alarms.
 The best way to use the Go is to attach it to the diaper and turn it on before the infant falls asleep.
 If you wait until your child is asleep, you run the risk of awakening them while clipping the monitor to the diaper.
 If there is clothing over the unit, then you cannot access the on/off button, see the indicator lights, and the alarm will be harder to hear.